abhimanyuzade1-a11y/AI-Tech-Shopper/README.md

 # 🤖 AI Personal Tech Shopper

+An AI-powered technology shopping assistant built with Python and Streamlit.

+The AI Personal Tech Shopper helps customers find suitable technology products based on their budget, requirements, and preferences.
+It supports product discovery, recommendations, price negotiation, discounts, shopping cart management, and checkout.

+---

 ## 📌 Project Overview

-AI Personal Tech Shopper is an agentic AI-powered shopping assistant designed to help customers find suitable technology products according to their budget, requirements, and preferences.

-The system understands customer requests, searches the product catalog, evaluates products, recommends suitable products, supports price negotiation, and manages the shopping cart.
+The system works as an intelligent shopping assistant that can understand customer requests and guide them through the shopping process.

+### Shopping Flow

+Customer Request
+↓
+Intent Detection
+↓
+Product Search
+↓
+Product Evaluation
+↓
+Recommendation
+↓
+Price Negotiation
+↓
+Discount
+↓
+Add to Cart
+↓
+Checkout

 ---

-## 🎯 Main Objective

-The main objective of this project is to create an intelligent shopping assistant that can:

-- Understand customer requirements
-- Identify customer intent
+## ✨ Features

+### 🔎 Product Discovery

+Customers can search for technology products according to their needs, including:

-- Search available products
+- Laptops
-- Compare products
+- Smartphones
-- Recommend suitable products
+- Audio products
-- Explain recommendations
+- Gaming accessories
-- Negotiate product prices
+- Chargers
-- Apply discounts
+- Laptop bags
-- Add products to cart
-- Manage cart items
-- Calculate final prices

----

-## 🚀 Main Features

-### 1. Customer Understanding
+### 🤖 AI Recommendations

-The system understands customer requirements such as:
+The system evaluates products using factors such as:

-- Budget
+- Customer budget
 - Product category
-- Usage requirements
-- Preferences

-### 2. AI Product Recommendation

-The agent evaluates products based on:

-- Price
-- Customer budget
-- Requirements
+- Intended usage
-- Product match score
+- Product specifications
+- Rating
 - Availability

-### 3. Agentic Decision Making

-The system follows an agentic workflow:

-Customer Goal → Intent Detection → Product Search → Product Evaluation → Decision → Action

-### 4. Price Negotiation
+### 💰 Price Negotiation

-Customers can request a better price using:
+Customers can interact with the shopping assistant to request:

-- Discount messages
+- A discount
-- Target price requests
+- A target price

-The system evaluates the request and returns an available offer.
+The system evaluates the request and provides an available offer when applicable.

-### 5. Shopping Cart
+### 🛒 Shopping Cart

 Customers can:

-- Add products
+- Add products to the cart
-- Select quantity
+- Select quantities
 - Remove products
 - View subtotal
-- View discount
+- View discounts
 - View final total

-### 6. Conversation
+### 💳 Checkout

-The system maintains the shopping conversation so that the customer can continue interacting with the assistant.
+The application provides a checkout interface where customers can enter:

+- Full name
+- Delivery address
+- Phone number

+Available payment methods include:

+- UPI
+- Credit / Debit Card
+- Cash on Delivery

+### 💬 Conversational Shopping

+Customers can interact with the assistant throughout the shopping process instead of using only traditional product filters.

-### 7. Analytics
+### 📊 Analytics

-The system records important shopping activities such as:
+The application records shopping activities such as:

-- Product recommendations
 - Product views
+- Recommendations
 - Cart actions
 - Negotiations

 ---

-## 🛠️ Technologies Used
+## 🖥️ Technology Stack

 - Python
 - Streamlit
+- Python modules
+- Session State
 - Agent-based architecture
 - Product catalog
-- Session state
-- Python modules
+- Shopping cart management
-- Data processing
+- Analytics

 ---